Volksempfänger: History

 1936 Nazi propaganda poster, promoting the use of the Volksempfänger.
 The text can be translated as, "All of Germany hears the Führer with the People's Receiver".

 The Volksempfänger was designed to be produced as cheaply as possible; as a consequence they generally lacked shortwave bands and did not follow the practice, common at the time, of marking the approximate dial positions of major European stations on its tuning scale.
 Only German and (after the 1938 annexation) Austrian stations were marked, and cheaper models listed only arbitrary numbers.
 Sensitivity to receive weak signals was limited, to reduce production costs further; so long as the set could receive Deutschlandsender and the local Reichssender, it was considered sensitive enough.
 However, foreign stations could be received after dark with an external antenna, particularly as stations, such as the BBC European service, increased their transmission power over the course of the war.

 Listening to foreign stations became a criminal offence in Nazi Germany when the war began.
 In contrast, in some occupied territories, such as Poland, all radio listening by non-German citizens was outlawed (later in the war this prohibition was extended to a few other occupied countries coupled with mass seizures of radio sets).
 Penalties ranged from fines and confiscation of radios to, particularly later in the war, sentencing to a concentration camp or capital punishment.
-Nevertheless, such clandestine listening was widespread in many Nazi-occupied countries and (particularly later in the war) in Germany itself.
+Nevertheless, such clandestine listening was widespread in many Nazi-occupied countries and (particularly later in the war) even Germany, itself.
 The Germans also attempted radio jamming of some enemy stations with limited success.